 While medical treatment does not always have a favorable outcome, it is not enough that you did not get better or recover after being treated by a medical doctor.
 Instead, you must prove that the doctor (or another healthcare professional who treated you) failed to provide an acceptable standard of care and that this resulted in your injuries or other harm.

 Shamberg, Johnson & Bergman, Chtd. is one of the region’s leading names in medical malpractice litigation.
 Since 1949, we’ve been helping victims and their families fight to recover the catastrophic financial and personal damages that result when a doctor or healthcare provider makes a serious error.

 No law firm can tell you that it has the medical and technical expertise to handle complex medical malpractice cases without a team of independent specialists on its team.
 Our integrity and effective legal strategies give you the advantage of having the most successful experts in all areas of medical diagnosis on your side.

-We represent clients in all types of medical malpractice cases, including those involving:
+We represent clients in all types of medical malpractice cases in Kansas City, including those involving:

 - Surgical errors

 - Pharmaceutical errors

 - Medical malpractice and negligence in nursing homes

 This is not a comprehensive list.
 If you or someone you love was the victim of any type of medical malpractice or negligence, including substandard treatment and care not listed here, reach out to a medical malpractice attorney in Kansas City as soon as possible for a no-cost, no-obligation consultation.